sam-xander/node-team-generator/README.md

 ### View project [here](https://sam-xander.github.io/node-team-generator/)

 This is a team profile generation app that uses Node.js to create a team page with data input by the user.
-The app uses the FS and Path modules in Node.js.
+The app uses Inquirer to prompt the user and the FS and Path modules in Node.js to generate the page.

 ---